Southern exposure: Cold wreaks havoc on aging waterworks - WTMJ

 Actually, it’s already happening.

 The Mississippi capital of Jackson struggled to fix its damaged water grid, with thousands still facing outages.
 In Memphis, residents in the city of 650,000 have been told for nearly a week to boil water for three minutes if they plan to use it for drinking, cooking or brushing their teeth.
-More than 40,000 Louisianans still had water outages Wednesday, and hundreds of thousands more were under boil advisories.
+Nearly 25,000 Louisianans still had water outages Thursday, and hundreds of thousands more were under boil advisories.

 In Texas, more than 2 million remained under boil water notices Wednesday and 40 public water systems are “nonoperational,” affecting 25,000 people, state officials said.
 At the height of the problems last week, at least 7 million Texans were told to boil their water.
 The order was finally lifted Sunday for Houston, where millions had endured power and water outages in the nation’s fourth-largest city that is more accustomed to hurricanes than winter storms.